presstofan/academic-kickstart/content/home/blogroll.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
+  title = "Blogroll"
-  title = "Blogs that inspire me" content = "Hope you can find something that interests you too :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Hope you can find something useful :smile:" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).